top of page

 ABOUT

-Anna Miles is a writer and director of theater, film, digital, and immersive work and the founder of the feminist artist collective Beating of Wings (www.beatingofwingscollective.com).
-Recent theater projects include “Coriolanus” at the Oregon Shakespeare Festival (Assistant Director; director Rosa Joshi), “In the Green” by Grace McLean at The Wayward Artist (Director), “A Sad Tale’s Best for Winter” (Writer, Director), produced with Noise Now at A Noise Within Theatre, and “Puffs” and “Our Town” at Woodland Opera House (Director).
-With Beating of Wings, Anna most recently directed, wrote, and produced the outdoor immersive dance show "Our Feet Off the Ground," a feminist retelling of Hans Christian Andersen's fairytales.
-Her short film “Zenith” (Director, Co-Writer) was an official selection of the NYX Collective’s “13 Minutes of Horror” festival, and her work in digital theater includes both video design for live events and as fully-digital projects such as “#NeverAlone,” an interactive Instagram experience (Director, Co-Creator).
-Anna was a Semi-Finalist for the 2023 Beatrice Terry Drama League Directing Residency, a member of the 2022 Kennedy Center Directing Intensive cohort, and holds a BA in Theater from Northwestern University and an MFA from Brown/Trinity.
+Anna is the founder of the feminist artist collective Beating of Wings (www.beatingofwingscollective.com). where most recently she directed, wrote, and produced the outdoor immersive dance show "Our Feet Off the Ground," a feminist retelling of Hans Christian Andersen's fairytales.
+Other recent theater projects include “Coriolanus” at the Oregon Shakespeare Festival (Assistant Director; director Rosa Joshi), “In the Green” by Grace McLean at The Wayward Artist (Director), “A Sad Tale’s Best for Winter” (Writer, Director), produced with Noise Now at A Noise Within Theatre, and 'Into the Woods," “Puffs” and “Our Town” at Woodland Opera House (Director).
+Her collaborative short film “Zenith” (Director, Co-Writer) was an official selection of the NYX Collective’s “13 Minutes of Horror” festival, and her work in digital theater includes both video design for live events and as fully-digital projects such as “#NeverAlone,” an interactive Instagram experience (Director, Co-Creator).
+She holds an MFA from Brown/Trinity and a BA from Northwestern, and has been recognized as a finalist for the Beatrice Terry Drama League Directing Residency and a member of the Kennedy Center Directing Intensive.
+She currently lives in Southern California with her partner and three cats, where she spends too much time on TikTok in the name of artistic research.

 From the Inside, Out